robinhhu/C-project1/README.md

 nodes that had child at the beginning still.
 And the main reason the algorism failed was I performed the traversal in a preorder way.
 So it was hard for me to free the head nodes after freeing the leaf nodes.

+Update March 4th, after finishing the tast2.
+Coding process went pretty well.
+And the test and demostration had been screenshoted.
+The algorism was based on the design decision that we assume all children nodes are leaf nodes.
+So simply traverse through all the children, free the nodes and then set the pointer to children to NULL.